jazzsequence/Update-Shaming/hacking.md

 * **Captions** - The captions are there to make the images more universally funny and recognizable.
 Some caption meanings may be lost in translation, but that leads to...

 * **Translations** - Translators should feel free to make the captions their own in a way that makes the most sense in their language.
-There should not be any requirement (or attempt at a requirement) that the captions are "set in stone" and can't ever change.
+There should not be any requirement (or assumption of a requirement) that the captions are "set in stone" and can't be different than their source.
+All other translatable strings should be handled normally.

 ##Code Organization
 * Plugin framework pulled from Tom McFarlin's [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate), with most of the code living in `class-update-shaming.php`.